Multi-Channel Customer Support Software for Unified Conversations

 AI Powered Search and Automation

 AI powered search enhances both agent and customer experiences.
-For customers, it improves self service by delivering relevant answers faster.
+For customers, it improves self-service by delivering relevant answers faster.
 For agents, it surfaces related tickets, articles, and past solutions during active conversations.

 Automation complements this capability by handling repetitive tasks such as routing, tagging, and acknowledgments.
 These advanced features reduce manual workload and allow agents to focus on complex issues.